oreilly/couchdb-guide/README.md

 </ul>

-<p>Here’s an example of how to make a German translation:
+<p>Here’s how you might start a new German translation:

 <pre>
 cd editions/1